shivanshsinghal107/Python-Things/Birthday Reminder/README.md

 # Birthday Reminder
-A personal Telegram Bot birthdays and anniversaries reminder
+A personal Email Bot birthdays and anniversaries reminder